-If you think you may have been the victim of fraud or cyber crime and incurred a financial loss as a resulting of responding to a phishing message, you should report this to Action Fraud.
+If you think you may have been the victim of fraud or cybercrime and incurred a financial loss or have been hacked as a result of responding to a phishing message, you should report this to Action Fraud

 Have you spotted a suspicious email?

 If you have received an email which you’re not quite sure about, forward it to the Suspicious Email Reporting Service (SERS): [email protected]

 The message might be from a company you don’t normally receive communications from, or someone you do not know.
 You may just have a hunch.
 If you are suspicious, you should report it.

 Your report of a phishing email will help us to act quickly, protecting many more people from being affected.

 The National Cyber Security Centre (NCSC) will analyse the suspect email and any websites it links to.
 They'll use any additional information you’ve provided to look for and monitor suspicious activity.

 If they discover activity that they believe is malicious, they may:

 - seek to block the address the email came from, so it can no longer send emails